Part of a series

 When transitioning ICs to cross-functional leads, training should focus on matrix communication: influencing peers who do not report to you.

-Where AI fits on the squad
+Where AI fits on the team

 AI absorbs administrative weight—status synthesis, first drafts, data aggregation.
 It does not join your First Team meeting to build trust.

 For the cross-functional lead, AI frees time for the work bad leaders skip: human alignment and closure.
-If you still lead via tasks instead of intent, the squad will outrun your leadership while looking busy.
+If you still lead via tasks instead of intent, the team will outrun your leadership while looking busy.

 Enterprise guardrails: Shadow AI governance · Projects → Governance